JacobUns/Work-Brain/Product and Engineering/Product Development/Product/Product Metrics.md

 ### Levers
 #### [[Lagging Indicator|Lagging Indicators]]
-85% uptime of the IoT Agent, excluding external conditions and factors 100% of pilot site Autoflow Machines are operating with the IoT Agent 98% of messages sent by the Autoflow machines are received by the IoT Agent 0% machine downtime due to the IoT Agent
+85% uptime of the IoT Agent, excluding external conditions and factors 100% of pilot site Machines are operating with the IoT Agent 98% of messages sent by the machines are received by the IoT Agent 0% machine downtime due to the IoT Agent
 90% of data generated during offline operation is recovered and sent for analysis
 # Sources